de-vri-es/async-shutdown-rs/README.md

 If you want to pass a non-[`Clone`] object or an object that is expensive to clone, you can wrap it in an [`Arc`].

 ## Waiting for futures to complete.
-If you have futures that run custom shutdown code (as opposed to just dropping the futures), you will want to wait for that cleanup code to finish.
+You may also want to wait for some futures to complete before actually shutting down instead of just dropping them.
+This might be important to cleanly shutdown and prevent data loss.
 You can do that with [`ShutdownManager::wait_shutdown_complete()`].
 That function returns a future that only completes when the shutdown is "completed".

 You must also prevent the shutdown from completing too early by calling [`ShutdownManager::delay_shutdown_token()`] or [`ShutdownManager::wrap_delay_shutdown()`].
-Note that this can only be done before the shutdown has completed.
-If the shutdown is already complete those functions will return an error.

 The [`ShutdownManager::delay_shutdown_token()`] function gives you a [`DelayShutdownToken`] which prevents the shutdown from completing.
 To allow the shutdown to finish, simply drop the token.
 Alternatively, [`ShutdownManager::wrap_delay_shutdown()`] wraps an existing future, and will prevent the shutdown from completing until the future either completes or is dropped.

+Note that you can only delay the shutdown completion if it has not completed already.
+If the shutdown is already complete those functions will return an error.

 You can also use a token to wrap a future with [`DelayShutdownToken::wrap_future()`].
-This has the advantage that it can never fail: the fact that you have a token means the shutdown has not finished yet.
+If you already have a token, this allows you to wrap a future without having to worry that the shutdown might already be completed.

 ## Automatically triggering shutdowns
 You can also trigger a shutdown automatically using a [`TriggerShutdownToken`].